arnodel/golua/quotas.md

 The Golua runtime makes sure that when a value is created within a runtime context with restricted resources, running its finalizer will not use another context's resources.
-However, only in the case of userdata,  it is sometimes the case the value contains a resource that should be released (e.g. a file descriptor).
-Golua provides a general mechanism to support that, simply by defining a `Prefinalize` method on the underlying type.
+However, only in the case of userdata,  it is sometimes the case the value contains a resource that should be released unconditionnally (e.g. a file descriptor).
+Golua provides a general mechanism to support that, simply by defining a `ReleaseResources` method on the underlying type.
+That method is guaranteed to run before the runtime context is closed, but after the Lua finalizer runs if it exists.
 For example in the standard library, the underlying type of file userdata is as follows.

 ```golang
 type File struct {